-While the data are noisy, the results in Figure 4a, plotting the localization error (in pixels) that subjects make against the category of trial (sorted by distance to nearest neighbor), show a clear trend favoring our hypothesis ($\rho = 0.91, p =$ 0.03), and supporting related observations from (Iordanescu, Grabowecky, & Suzuki, 2009).
-Objects that disappeared in crowded locations were localized with greater precision than objects in less crowded locations.
-This empirical result supports our work's basic assumption - that rational attention allocation influences MOT performance via flexibility in spatial resolution.
+The results shown in Fig. 4a, plotting the localization error (in pixels) that subjects make against the category of trial (sorted by distance to nearest neighbor), show a clear trend favoring our hypothesis ($\rho = 0.91$, p = .03), and supporting related observations from Iordanescu, Grabowecky, and Suzuki (2009).
+Objects that disappeared in crowded locations were localized with greater precision than objects in less crowded locations, and this effect appeared to saturate for crowding radii subtending a greater than 1.8° visual angle, potentially reflecting the limited radius of the attention spotlight.
+This empirical result supports our work's basic assumption-that rational attention allocation influences MOT performance via flexibility in spatial resolution.